Remi-Gau/eCobidas/README.md

 In a similar way, data processed with some standardized pipelines (e.g fMRIprep) could facilitate filling in the checklist: ticking the box corresponding to that pipeline would automatically populate all the relevant fields in the COBIDAS-json file.

+One can also imagine that pointing to a folder containing source MRI data (e.g DICOM) could allow the extraction of several of the information required by the COBIDAS checlist.

 ## Further developments (long term goals)